andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-The reforms lead to almost across the board (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
-The bottom quarter of earners see their marginal net-of-tax rate $(1 - MTR)$ decrease by as much as 17 percentage points for both primary and secondary earners.\footnote{Author’s calculations using OSPC Tax-Calculator.}
+The reforms lead to almost across the board marginal tax rate (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
+The bottom quarter of earners see their marginal net-of-tax rate $(1 - MTR)$ increase 17 percentage points for both primary and secondary earners.\footnote{Author’s calculations using OSPC Tax-Calculator.}

 \begin{figure}[H]